 Daymond John is a business leader, investor, author, and motivational speaker who is best known for creating the fashion and clothing company FUBU.
 He began handcrafting wool hats with his friends and selling them on the streets of New York.
 They built momentum and soon expanded into jerseys, sweatshirts, and t-shirts.
 Today FUBU has done an astonishing $6 billion in sales across the globe.
 Daymond is known as a branding expert who understands the ins and outs of large scale product manufacturing and distribution.
 In the Shark Tank he is calm and calculating, and knows how to evaluate products and business opportunities quickly.

 Kevin O’Leary, affectionately nicknamed Mr. Wonderful, is an international business celebrity, investor, journalist, and tycoon, most famously known for selling his educational software company The Learning Company (formerly Softkey) to Mattel for almost 4 billion dollars.
 O’Leary is an expert in royalties, licensing, and acquisitions.
 In the Shark Tank he is callously entertaining and often characterized as brutal, cut-throat, and blunt.
 He is famous for telling young entrepreneurs to “shoot it behind the barn”, that they will be “squashed like the cockroaches they are” and finding ways to weave mythological narratives and lessons into his evaluations of businesses and products.
+Those who know him understand that this is a character he plays, and in reality he is kind, supportive and positive.

 Over the years there have also been several guest sharks, including comedian Jeff Foxworthy in season two, billionaire and philanthropist John Paul DeJoria (Paul Mitchell hair products) in season five, film and television producer Steve Tisch in season five, and founder of GoPro cameras Nick Woodman during season six.